What’s the Deal With Dietary Fiber?

 Although many struggles to get enough fiber, the solution is fairly simple – eat whole grains, fruits, and vegetables.

 CBS reports that people who eat three or more servings of whole grains a day usually get the amount of fiber they need.
-This can be as simple as making sandwiches with whole grain bread or choosing brown rice over white.
-To get more fiber, and its benefits, just be more thoughtful in your food choices.
+This can be as simple as making sandwiches with whole-grain bread or choosing brown rice over white.
+To get more fiber, and its benefits, just are more thoughtful in your food choices.